carsongro/CodingChallenge/README.md

 # Coding Challenge
-Everything will build without any additional setup.
+Everything will build without any additional setup!
 Here are some notes:
-- For loading images I used and image loading package that I developed, it can be found [here](https://github.com/carsongro/IoImage)
+- For loading images I used an image loading package that I developed, it can be found [here](https://github.com/carsongro/IoImage)